 Music Encoding and Linked Data (MELD) [8] provides a semantic framework and JavaScript client library that implements these ideas.
 It has been applied to a number of use cases, including music performance, composition, real-time score annotation, and musicological scholarly communication in previous work (e.g. [9-11]).
 It has been developed with involvement of TROMPA consortium members at mdw and GOLD, and forms the basis for our proposed alignment data model here.

-5. Alignment data model
+5 Alignment data model

-The alignment data model serves as an extension and specialisation of the TROMPA Contributor Environment (CE) data model detailed in D5.1 (Data Infrastructure), mapped using the additionalType property available for each entity within the CE model.
+The alignment data model (Figure 1) serves as an extension and specialisation of the TROMPA Contributor Environment (CE) data model detailed in D5.1 (Data Infrastructure).